thewmh/ts-fundamentals-v3/NOTES.md

 ## Structural vs Nominal Types

 Let's look at the different kinds of type systems and how they are categorized.
 But first, what is type checking?
-Type cheking is a task that attempts to evaluate the question of compatibility or type equivalence; i.e. is what is being passed to a function the same type that the function expects to receive?
+Type checking is a task that attempts to evaluate the question of compatibility or type equivalence; i.e. is what is being passed to a function the same type that the function expects to receive?
 The same type check occurs when assigning a value to a variable.
 The same type check happens in a return.

 The second thing we should look into for different types of type systems is static or dynamic type systems.
 A static type system is one that checks types at compile, a dynamic type system is one that checks types at runtime.
 TS is a static type system.